Modern slavery statement

 - Agreements policy – our template agreements and standard terms and conditions require suppliers to comply with the law (including in relation to modern slavery and human trafficking).

-- Fraud and corruption policy – which reminds our people to take account of any improper or suspicious behaviour or situations and to report and deal with the risk of fraud and corruption.
+- Fraud and corruption policy – which reminds our people to take account of any improper or suspicious behaviour or situations, and to report and deal with the risk of fraud and corruption.

 - Whistleblowing policy – which provides guidance on how to report suspected dangers or wrongdoing in the workplace.

-Our policies are monitored by a relevant policy owner within our organisation and reviewed at least every two years.
+Our policies are monitored by a relevant policy owner within our organisation and reviewed at least every three years.
 We will continue to review our policies to ensure that they are effective and appropriate.

 Our supply chain

 We use suppliers to support the operations of our organisation.
 The key areas in which we engage suppliers are:

 - construction and design